 A utility program that resolves a host name to an IP address or vice versa.
 See Section 4.8.3, “resolveip — Resolve Host name to IP Address or Vice Versa”.

 Oracle Corporation also provides the MySQL Workbench GUI tool, which is used to administer MySQL servers and databases, to create, execute, and evaluate queries, and to migrate schemas and data from other relational database management systems for use with MySQL.
-Additional GUI tools include MySQL Notifier for Microsoft Windows and MySQL for Excel.
+Additional GUI tools include MySQL Notifier and MySQL for Excel.

 MySQL client programs that communicate with the server using the MySQL client/server library use the following environment variables.